Yale Climate Opinion Maps - U.S.

 About the Science

-- The information presented is useful for students to engage data on how Americans feel about different aspects of climate change and how those beliefs vary in different parts of the country.
+- The information is useful for students to learn how Americans feel about different aspects of climate change and how those beliefs vary in different parts of the country.

-- Detailed data from this research is available below the main map, and links to the research are also included.
+- Detailed data from this research is available below the main map, and links to additional public opinion research are also included within the web site.

-- Graphical representation on national, state, congressional district, and county levels of people's options related to their beliefs on global warming, risk perceptions of global warming, and policy options to address climate change.
+- Graphical representation on national, state, congressional district, and county levels of people's opinions related to global warming, risk perceptions of global warming, and policy options to address climate change.

 About the Pedagogy

 - These interactive graphics invite inquiry and engage students to consider how Americans' beliefs about climate change vary across different topics.
 Students can select different sets of public opinion data from a dropdown menu and the results are displayed on a map of the US.
 Results can be shown as a national average, statewide averages, or can be broken down by county or congressional district.

 - Visualization is intuitive to use and offers multiple opportunities to explore data.